jesusaurus/jenkins-logstash-plugin/README.md

 -------------------------------

 * Implement the extension point `jenkins.plugins.logstash.configuration.LogstashIndexer` that will take your configuration.
-Override the method `shouldRefreshInstance()` where you decide if a new dao instance must be created because the configuration has changed in the meantime.
+* Implement `equals()` and `hashCode()`so the plugin can compare new configuration with existing configuration.
 * Create a `configure-advanced.jelly` for the UI part of your configuration.
-* Create a new class that extends `jenkins.plugins.logstash.persistence.AbstractLogstashIndexerDao`.
+* Create a new class that extends `jenkins.plugins.logstash.persistence.AbstractLogstashIndexerDao` or `jenkins.plugins.logstash.persistence.HostBasedLogstashIndexer`.
 This class will do the actual work of pushing the logs to the indexer.